 - Stir in the garlic, tomatoes, salsa, broth, and quinoa.
 Bring to a simmer and cover.
 Cook for 15 minutes, stirring occasionally.

 - Remove lid and stir in the black beans, corn, tempeh, and salt and pepper.
 Cook for another 2-3 minutes.

-- Sprinkle with cheddar cheese and cook until cheese has melted on top.
+- Sprinkle with vegan cheese and cook until cheese has melted on top.
 (If using an oven safe skillet, you can also place it under the broiler to melt the cheese at this point.)